-Athletic training rooms at a college or university are a microcosm of care coordination models that we hear so much about in health care.
+If you haven't visited an athletic training room at a college or university, we encourage you to do so-they are a microcosm of care coordination models that we hear so much about in health care tofay.
 Athletic trainers work closely with physicians throughout their education and training in athletic training rooms, with the physician as the center of the care delivery team.
 Athletic Trainers work in collaboration with the physician to provide effective care coordination, resulting in better health outcomes for the patient.
-As such, we are seeking a change from a "referral" to a "collaboration" with a physician that better reflects this care delivery model.
+As such, the bill seeks to change from a "referral" to a "collaboration" with a physician that better reflects this care delivery model.
 The bill also requires an AT to enter into a "collaboration agreement" with a physician.
 This modification is not entirely different than how we currently practice, which is through a "standard operating protocol" (SOP) as outlined in our administrative code.
 We believe the inclusion of a collaboration agreement strengthens our practice act as well as our relationship with our team physicians.
+Please note that the sub bill further clarifies that ATs may continue to practice under the current scope of practice, but for the expanded scope proposed by the bill, the AT must enter into a collaboration agreement with a physician.
+The need for the clarification was to allow for those ATs that are working in other settings, such as a chiropractor's office, may continue to do so under their existing scope.

-The bill also updates the definition of athletic training that is more appropriate to our qualifications and the populations we serve.
+The expanded scope includes the following: updates the definition of athletic training that is more appropriate to our qualifications and the populations we serve.
 The athletic trainer can serve a physically active individual and should not be limited to the mindset of an athlete with a number on a jersey.
 If I am playing golf on the weekend and I injure my knee, the care required for the injury is still the same regardless of any association to a team.
-When we were originally licensed, our profession was in its infancy, most people confused athletic trainers with "personal trainers".
-But today the public is more familiar with athletic trainers.
+When we were originally licensed, our profession was in its infancy, most people confused athletic trainers with "personal trainers", but today the public is more familiar with athletic trainers.